-COMPANY DETAILS Name of Organization: METRO GLOBAL HOLDINGS CORPORATION ("MGHC") Location of Headquarters : Mezzanine Floor, Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Location of Operations : Mezzanine Floor, Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Report Boundary: Legal entities (e.g. subsidiaries) included in this report Metro Global Holdings Corporation is a holding company.
+COMPANY DETAILS Name of Organization: METRO GLOBAL HOLDINGS CORPORATION ("MGHC") Location of Headquarters : Mezzanine Floor , Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Location of Operations : Mezzanine Floor, , Renaissance Towers, Meralco Avenue, Pasig City, Metro Manila Report Boundary: Legal entities (e.g. subsidiaries) included in this report Metro Global Holdings Corporation is a holding company.
 The Company has investments in Metro Rail Transit Holdings I and Metro Rail Transit Holdings II - parent company of Metro Rail Transit Corporation (MRTC), thus, resulting in an indirect 29% equity interest in MRTC.
 The Company has 28.47% direct equity interest in Monumento Rail Transit Corporation and 15.79% direct equity in MRT Development Corporation.
 Metro Global Holdings Corporation has subsidiaries: MGHC Royal Holdings Corporation (MGHC Royal) (99%) incorporated on May 19, 2017, engage in the business to invest or purchase, otherwise acquire, and own, hold, use, sell, assign, transfer, pledge, exchange, or otherwise dispose of real and personal property of every kind and description.
-Metro Renewable Transport Solutions, Inc. (Metro Transport) (100%) incorporated on August 25, 2020, engage in infrastructure development or providing services in relation with and in connection thereto, including but not limited to the construction of whatever kind and nature and for whatever purpose, buildings, needs, bridges, railways, ports, highways and other passages and facilities for transportation and communication.
+Metro Renewable Transport Solutions, Inc. (Metro Transport) (99%) incorporated on October 23, 2020, engage in infrastructure development or providing services in relation with and in connection thereto, including but not limited to the construction of whatever kind and nature and for whatever purpose, buildings, needs, bridges, railways, ports, highways and other passages and facilities for transportation and communication.
+Metro Solar Power Solutions, Inc. (MSPSI) is a company registered with the SEC on September generating plants and related facilities for the conversion of renewable energy into usable form fit for electricity generation and distribution.
+On October 10, 2016, MSPSI's Board of Directors approved the amendment of its Articles of Incorporation changing the corporate name to Metro Solar Power Solutions, Inc. from Metro Solar Power Energy Ventures, Inc. The amendment was approved by the Securities and Exchange Commission on January 9, 2017.
 Business Model, including Primary Activities, Brands, Products, and Services The business activities of Metro Global Holdings Corporation (the Parent Company) arise from its investments in the equity of the MRTH I and MRTH II.
 Hence, the Parent Company has no principal products or services, nor does it derive revenues or sales from any products or services.
 No part of the Parent Company's revenues or income over the last three years has been derived from any foreign sales.
 Corollary, the Parent Company has no requirement for any distribution methods that would otherwise be needed for any products or services.
 Since the Parent Company's inception, it has had nor publicly-announced new product or services.
-Reporting Period For the Year Ending December 31, 2022 Highest Ranking Person responsible for this report Mr. Robert John L. Sobrepeña, Chief Executive Officer Mr. Ramon G. Jimenez, Chief Finance Officer
+Reporting Period For the Year Ending December 31, 2023 Highest Ranking Person responsible for this report Mr. Robert John L. Sobrepeña, Chief Executive Officer Mr. Ramon G. Jimenez, Chief Finance Officer Ms. Solta S. Alcantara, Chief Audit Executive